nilushan/cv/README.md

 To compile this CV, you need:

 1.  **A LaTeX Distribution:** Such as TeX Live, MiKTeX, or MacTeX.
 Ensure it includes the `xelatex` compiler, as this project relies on it for font handling.
-2.  **Atkinson Hyperlegible Font:** The required `.ttf` font files are included in the `fonts/` directory.
-Ensure your system's font manager or `xelatex` can find these fonts.
-Often, placing them in the project directory is sufficient for `xelatex`.
+2.  **Atkinson Hyperlegible Font:** The required `.ttf` font files are included in the `src/fonts/` directory.
+The LaTeX class is configured to find them there when compiled using the `Makefile`.

 ## Compilation